-The Fire and Rescue Services (Northern Ireland) Order 20061 and The Fire Safety Regulations (Northern Ireland) 20102 replace previous fire safety legislation.
-Any fire certificate issued under The Fire Services (Northern Ireland) Order 19843 will cease to have any effect.
-If a fire certificate has been issued in respect of your premises or if the premises were built to recent building regulations, as long as you have made no material alterations and all the physical fire precautions have been properly maintained, then it is unlikely you will need to make any significant improvements to your existing physical fire protection arrangements to comply with the Order1 and Regulations2.
-However, you must still carry out a fire risk assessment and keep it up to date to ensure that all the fire precautions in your premises remain current and adequate.
+The Fire and Rescue Services (Northern Ireland) Order 2006 and The Fire Safety Regulations (Northern Ireland) 2010 replace previous fire safety legislation.
+Any fire certificate issued under The Fire Services (Northern Ireland) Order 1984 will cease to have any effect.
+If a fire certificate has been issued in respect of your premises or if the premises were built to recent building regulations, as long as you have made no material alterations and all the physical fire precautions have been properly maintained, then it is unlikely that you will need to make any significant improvements to your existing fire-protection provisions to comply with the Order and Regulations However, you must still carry out a fire risk assessment and keep it up to date to ensure that all the fire precautions in your premises remain current and adequate.

-If you have previously carried out a fire risk assessment under the Fire Precautions (Workplace) Regulations (Northern Ireland) 2001, as amended 2003, and this assessment has been regularly reviewed, then all you will need to do is revise that assessment taking account of the wider scope of the Order and Regulations as described in this guide.
+If you have previously carried out a fire risk assessment under the Fire Precautions (Workplace) Regulations (Northern Ireland) 2001, as amended 2003, and this assessment has been regularly reviewed, then you will need to revise that assessment taking into account the wider scope of the Order and Regulations as described in this guide.

-Your premises may also be subject to the provisions of a licence or registration (e.g. under The Licensing (Northern Ireland) Order 1996 or The Local Government (Miscellaneous Provisions) (Northern Ireland) Order 1985) and Northern Ireland Fire & Rescue Service may wish to review your risk assessment as part of the licensing approval process.
+Your premises may also be subject to the provisions of a licence or registration, e.g. under The Licensing (Northern Ireland) Order 1996 or The Local Government (Miscellaneous Provisions) (Northern Ireland) Order 1985 and Northern Ireland Fire & Rescue Service may wish to review your risk assessment as part of the licensing approval process.